 If you have a mesothelioma diagnosis, you were probably exposed to asbestos at work years ago.
 Asbestos is a mineral used by many industries in the past, including several that operated in North Carolina.

 When workers handled asbestos materials, they shed fibers that became part of the dust in the air and on surfaces.
 Anyone in the area could inadvertently inhale or ingest these fibers.
-Asbestos fibers cause damage in the body, leading to mesothelioma, lung cancer, or asbestosis many years later.
+Inhaling or ingesting asbestos fibers can cause mesothelioma to develop 10-50 years after initial exposure.
+The fibers cause damage in the body, leading to mesothelioma, lung cancer, or asbestosis many years later.

 Why Should I Sue for Mesothelioma in North Carolina?